eunos-1128/QMEAN/docker/README.md

 in a single FASTA file.

-* One sequence: All chains of the input structure(s) must align to it, the structures are either monomers or homo-oligmers.
+* One sequence: All chains of the input structure(s) must align to it, the structure(s) are either monomers or homo-oligmers.
 * Multiple sequences: Required for hetero-oligomers, uses name based chain/SEQRES matching